ironscar/dba-starter/postgres/docs/11 - db-links.md

-# DB links, Foreign tables and CDC
+# DB links and Foreign Data Wrappers

 ## DB links

 - DB links allow executing queries in a remote database
+  - the remote database needs to have an entry for current database in its `pg_hba.conf`
 - To use dblinks, we need to install an extension by `create extension dblink;`
+  - this is needed only once and survives DB restarts
 - Generally these queries are SELECT but it could be anything that returns rows
   - Like `delete returning *` etc
 - The command looks as `dblink(<connname/connstr>, <sql> [, <failOnError>])`